University of Georgia Center for Continuing Education & Hotel

 Event Cancellation Policies:

-(1) Cancellations must be received by 5:00 p.m.
-ET on or before July 28, 2022.
+(1) A cancellation received by 5:00 p.m.
+ET on or before January 26, 2024, will be refunded, minus a $35 processing fee.
+No refunds will be issued thereafter.
 (2) To change or cancel your registration, call (706) 542-7493, Monday through Friday, 8:00 a.m. to 5:00 p.m.
 ET.
 (3) If an event is cancelled for any reason, the UGA Center for Continuing Education & Hotel will not be responsible for any charges related to travel.

 Hotel Cost: